patrickuva/historical_scent/README.md

 For the evaluation of this model, we used OCTIS to compute the Topic Coherence and Topic Diversity.
 The actual topics can be found in Appendix A of the research paper and computed by running the model.
 The generated models are used for futher human evaluation.

+## RESULTS

+Obtained results can be found and saved in the results folder.
+Please note that since not all models use seeds, results can differentiate within each iteration.
+But since we used a range of topics and multiple iterations per run, the average results should be similar each time the model is run.
+From tests we can conclude that the topics itself remain similar.

 ## Framework usage guide.
 ### Dataset creation:
 First of all, the 4 used datasets in our experiments are listed in the 'used_datasets' folder.
 To create the datasets, you can download the data from the drive link listed in the data section above and run the en_full_pre.ipynb, nl_full_pre.ipynb, pre_mod_create.ipynb notebooks in the data_Prep models.
 But since the models are already in used_datasets, this is not necessary.